craftercms/docs/source/reference/modules/deployer.rst

 """"""""""""""""""""""""""""""""""""""
 Step 3: Configure the custom processor
 """"""""""""""""""""""""""""""""""""""
-Once the custom processor is placed in the classpath, the only remaining step is to create o update a target to use it.
+Once the custom processor is placed in the classpath, the only remaining step is to create or update a target to use it.
 All configuration files for targets will be placed in the following folder:

   ``INSTALL_DIR/data/deployer/targets``

-First you need to create or update a context file to define all beans required by the custom processor, the file should be have the name ``{site}-{env}-context.xml``:
+First you need to create or update a context file to define all beans required by the custom processor, the file should have the name ``{site}-{env}-context.xml``:

 .. code-block:: xml